Parenting

 90-100 Palisade Ave

 The community garden is one of the highlights of the Sgt Anthony Park.
 Added to the park in 2011, the community garden and dog run were on land that was unused and the city was not allowed to hand over to developers.
-Over the years the space has changed a lot, and it now includes, 10 organic vegetable plots, and a large area full of beautiful plants trees and shrubs.
+Over the years, the space has changed a lot, and it now includes 10 organic vegetable plots, and a large area full of beautiful plants, trees and shrubs.
 Keyed access to the community garden is included in the Sgt.
-Anthony Park Association membership, and access to the public is available whenever members are present.
+Anthony Park Association membership and access to the public are available whenever members are present.

 Where’s Waldo Community Garden